 The Florida Trail by Region

-Click here to check out an interactive map of officially Designated Florida National Scenic Trail.
-(If you have problems on the ESRI site, search “Florida National Scenic Trail in their search box)
+Click here to explore an interactive map of the Florida Trail (FNST).
+(If you have problems on the ESRI site, search “Florida National Scenic Trail” in their search box.)

-The Florida Trail (Florida National Scenic Trail) is a congressionally designated National Scenic Trail.
-It is approximately 1,300-miles long and is intended to offer a continuous, permanent non-motorized recreation opportunity for hiking and other compatible activities.
-Over its length, it showcases the incredible biodiversity, history, and rich culture of Florida.
-Its termini lie in Gulf Islands National Seashore to the North and Big Cypress National Preserve to the South.
-It is one of 11 congressionally designated national scenic trails.
-Florida Trail Association is the leading non-profit volunteer organization that builds, maintains, and protects the Florida Trail.
-Florida Trail Association is committed to preserving the Florida Trail as a scenic hiking trail which showcases the diversity of Florida’s ecosystems wherever possible.
-There are however many sections of the Florida Trail that are well developed, have modern facilities, and can accommodate a broader range of users including children, bicyclists, and people with accessibility needs.
-Florida Trail Association supports and encourages all people to get outdoors and recreate responsibly on the Florida Trail.
-Check out the regional links above for more specific information on each section including a narrative description, land management information, and more on what you can expect to find on each section.
+The Florida Trail Association (FTA) is the leading non-profit volunteer organization that builds, maintains, and protects the Florida Trail.
+FTA is committed to preserving the Florida Trail as a scenic hiking trail which showcases the diversity of Florida’s ecosystems.
+Many sections of the Florida Trail are well-developed, have modern facilities, and can accommodate a broader range of users, including children, bicyclists, and people with accessibility needs.
+FTA supports and encourages all people to get outdoors and recreate responsibly on the Florida Trail.

 Click the regional links above for more information on each section of trail, including a narrative description, land management information, and more on what you can expect to find on the Florida Trail.